 For example, students at George Washington University are often confused by the University's definition of plagiarism:

 "Plagiarism: intentionally or knowingly representing the words, ideas, or sequence of ideas of another as one's own in any academic exercise; failure to attribute any of the following: quotations, paraphrases, or borrowed information."
 See GWU Code of Academic Integrity.

 While it may seem the rule requires intent to be present to substantiate a plagiarism charge, the second clause "failure to attribute any of the following..." swallows the rule right up.
 Does "intentionally" apply to the clause following the semicolon?
 According to some administrators the answer is yes, while others say no. Fortunately, a skilled Student Defense Attorney understands how to use confusing or ambiguous definitions to your advantage.

-Jonathan Cook at New England Student Defense has represented over 150 students at Colleges and Universities nationwide from Yale University and Georgetown University to the University of Houston and Tulane University.
+Jonathan Cook at New England Student Defense has advised over 150 students in Rhode Island and at Colleges and Universities nationwide from Yale University and Georgetown University to the University of Houston and Tulane University.